CodeYourFuture/syllabus/docs/js-core-3/week-1/lesson.md

 **Task (5 Minutes)**

-In teams, the students should have quick discussion about the ways that they have solved bugs or errors they've had in the past.
+In teams, the trainees should have quick discussion about the ways that they have solved bugs or errors they've had in the past.

 When they finish the discussion we should regroup and gather together all the ways that they have solved bugs in the past.